• Published April 19, 2024

 The recipient of feedback is more likely to take feedback well if it isn’t authoritative.
 If the feedback giver is perceived as leveraging positional power or as commanding, dominating, arrogant, or self-centered, the message will be lost.
 The recipient of the feedback is likely to be defensive or argumentative — or passively accept what you say, but resent the feedback and act in counterproductive ways later.

 Impact feedback is the most effective type of feedback to start with because it informs a person about the results of their behavior without dissecting the details, assuming motivation, or placing blame.
-Try using our widely recognized Situation-Behavior-Impact model for feedback and using it to explore intentions, making the feedback a two-way discussion.
+Try using our widely recognized Situation-Behavior-Impact model to give feedback and explore intentions, making the feedback a two-way discussion.

 Impact feedback isn’t authoritative — you aren’t telling a person what to do, setting forth consequences, or judging.
 Instead, impact feedback informs the receiver, empowers them, and increases the chance they’ll decide to accept the message.